-The bill amends several sections of the Florida Statutes related to certified recovery residences.
-It revises the definition of a certified recovery residence to specify that a Level IV certified recovery residence must be staffed 24 hours a day and combine outpatient licensable services with recovery residential living.
-The language changes include removing the requirement for residents to "be required to" reside at the residence while receiving care and replacing it with "required to be."
+This bill amends several sections of Florida Statutes related to certified recovery residences.
+It revises the definition of a certified recovery residence to specify that it must hold a valid certificate of compliance and be managed by a certified recovery residence administrator.
+Notably, the bill changes the requirements for Level IV certified recovery residences, stating that they are now required to be staffed 24 hours a day and must combine outpatient licensable services with recovery residential living.
+Additionally, it clarifies that residents must follow a treatment plan and participate in group and individual sessions while developing a recovery plan.

 Statutes affected: